R8407/Hosted_Network/README.md

   + custom space for running cmd and powershell commands
    + exit

   NB: Make sure you run the .exe file as an administrator.
+Using thre "runas" command, when your cursor moves to the next line after allowing administrative rights without a prompt, just type your password

 imported modules:
 +subprocess